VladRodionov/mcdc-redis/README.md

 ## 7. Build, Test, Install, Run

-Please refer to this document for instructions:
+Please refer to this document for instructions: [Build, Test, Install, Run]

 ---